replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 Root access is typically not required to run the host collectors and analyzers.
 However, depending on what is being collected, you might need to run the support-bundle binary with elevated permissions.
 For example, if you run the `filesystemPerformance` host collector against `/var/lib/etcd` and the user running the binary does not have permissions on this directory, the collection process fails.

 :::note
 There is no method to run host collectors and analyzers on remote hosts.
-If you have a multiple host Kubernetes cluster, you must run the support-bundle binary on each host and generate a host support bundle for each host.
+If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host support bundle for each node.
 :::

 To generate a host support bundle: